queer/singyeong/PROTOCOL.md

   // Optional value.
 If you specify a password in the env. vars, you must send
   // the same password here, otherwise you get placed into restricted mode.
   "auth": "your long complicated password here",
   // Optional value.
-Any tags passed here will be used for service discovery,
-  // ie. allowing other services to discover your app id without needing to
-  // hardcode it.
-  // Clients that are placed into restricted mode are NOT able to set tags.
-  "tags": ["thing", "cool", "webscale"],
-  // Optional value.
 If you specify an IP here, the server will use this as the
   // client's IP for HTTP request proxying.
 This can be useful for a case where
   // you may want to have proxied requests to the client sent somewhere else.